 A rig is made up of several components that make character animation possible.

-A character with elements of the rig visualized (the rig is shown in the Point Controller mode)
+A character with elements of the rig visualized (the rig is shown in the Rigging mode)

 An object without a rig can still be animated, but possibilities for its animation are limited.
 Also, Cascadeur needs a rig to calculate physically correct movements.
 So, physics tools such as Ballistic Trajectories can only be applied to rigged characters.

-All of the elements listed above are created during the rigging stage by attaching Prototype Objects to the joints.
+Rig elements are created during the rigging stage by attaching Prototype Objects to the joints.

 The way a rig element is renderd and handled within the scene is defined by the behaviors attached to it.

 At the moment behaviors are set automatically during rigging; they are only used for finetuning rigs in peculiar ways.